 ++84 4 6680 9124

-Tours with local art specialists to museums, galleries and artist ateliers
+Soak up the Hanoi art scene on a tour with a local art specialist to museums, galleries and artist ateliers

-Best source of information on art exhibitions and openings
+Best source of information on the Hanoi art scene, art exhibitions and gallery openings

 Pictured above: Artist Trinh Lien at Nguyen Art Gallery